-As requested by the LEA, a Quality Assurance Project Plan (QAPP) has been prepared to support Workplan for the site and is presented in Appendix F. The QAPP addresses quality assurance (QA) and quality control (QC) policies and procedures associated with the collection of environmental data at the site.
+A Quality Assurance Project Plan (QAPP) has been prepared to support Workplan for the site and is presented in Appendix G. The QAPP addresses quality assurance (QA) and quality control (QC) policies and procedures associated with the collection of environmental data at the site.
 The purpose of the QAPP is to identify the methods to be employed to establish technical accuracy, precision, and validity of data that are generated at the site.